Using R and Python Together with reticulate

 install.packages("reticulate")

 You also need Python installed on your system.
-Reticulate can use your existing Python installation, or you can specify a particular Python environment:
+Reticulate can use your existing Python installation, or you can point it at a specific virtual environment or conda environment.
+This flexibility lets you isolate Python dependencies per project, preventing package conflicts between different R analyses that use different Python libraries:

 # Use system Python